Real Country 102.1 Open Wheel Mania Night

 If exhaust exits through the door, installation must include an exhaust flange that is mounted flush to the door.
 Maximum ½” gap around the exhaust pipe.
 Pipe must not protrude through door.

 The air box between the nose and radiator may have no pieces wider than the radiator.
-The standard opening for the grill screen area, as approved for manufacturer’s production, must be maintained at all times.
-Only ABC manufacturer’s standard mesh screen may be used for the radiator opening in the nose.
+The standard opening for the grill screen area, as approved for manufacturers production, must be maintained at all times.
+Only ABC manufacturers standard mesh screen may be used for the radiator opening in the nose.
 No cool down units, pumps, exotic fans allowed.
-If you have to ask it’s not legal.

 Tape may not be used anywhere on the car to control the flow of air or seal/secure seams between body panels (unless approved for repairs).

-Titanium or exotic metals are not allowed for use in any way on the race car.
+Titanium, Inconel or exotic metal are not allowed for use in any way on the race car.
+No hollowed-out bolts of any kind on suspension components.

 All cars must go through technical inspection prior to car taking to the track for practice.
 Cars will be weighed with driver, and may be done prior to or after qualifying and prior to or after the feature.
 Reading of designated scales will be official.
-Issues discovered in pre-practice tech that are not fixed to satisfaction by pre-qualifying tech will result in the loss of 1 qualifying lap.
+Issues discovered in pre-practice tech that are not fixed to satisfaction by pre-qualifying tech will result in the slowest of the two qualifying laps be used for qualifying time.

-Minimum Base Weight: 2750 lbs 58.0% Max.
-Left side weight at all times (without refueling).
-For post-race total weight rules, teams may be required to refuel, or officials may utilize “1 lb. per lap” burn-off.
+Minimum Base Weight: 2800 lbs. (see “Series/Track Additional Rules” section for additional weight breaks or penalties).
+58.0% Max. left side weight at all times (without refueling).
+Spooled cars 58.5% and 50 lb weight break.
+For post-race total weight rules, if requested by officials, teams may be required to refuel, or officials may utilize “1 lb. per lap” burn-off.

 No Overhead Camshafts.